karyontech/karyon/net/README.md

 # karyon net

-A layered network transport library with composable middleware.
+A layered async networking stack over TCP, QUIC, UDP, and Unix sockets, with composable layers for TLS, WebSocket, and SOCKS5.

 ## Architecture